 We strive to find effective, innovative, and commercial solutions for our clients and pride ourselves in our entrepreneurial spirit, which we share with them.
 Our client base extends across all players in the art industry.
 We represent businesses, including galleries, art dealers, art advisors, private banks, tech companies, and more.
 Our clients also include individuals such as art collectors, artists and their estates, curators, academics, and family offices, as well as institutions such as museums, foreign governments, and art foundations.

-Most recently, BSF attorneys secured a unanimous U.S. Supreme Court win on behalf of a family trying to recover a Pissarro painting the family lost while fleeing Nazi Germany (Cassirer v.
-Thyssen-Bornemisza Collection Foundation) Additionally, we won an important appellate ruling relating to fair use of photography involving artist Richard Prince (Cariou v.
+BSF attorneys secured a unanimous U.S. Supreme Court win on behalf of a family trying to recover a Pissarro painting the family lost while fleeing Nazi Germany (Cassirer v.
+Thyssen-Bornemisza Collection Foundation) and won an important appellate ruling relating to fair use of photography involving artist Richard Prince (Cariou v.
 Prince).

 Drawing from a bench of BSF trial attorneys focused on global investigations, anti-money laundering, and asset forfeiture and protection, our art law team deals with issues in connection to source of funds for artwork.
 Some of our recent asset forfeiture cases have involved substantial art collections.